KJHYgfOhas/KJHYgfOhas/ICML-Submission/README.md

-This repository presents the main results of the paper: "Long range integration in neural networks with orthogonal convolutions".
+This repository presents the main results of the paper: "Cyclic orthogonal convolutions for long-range integration of features".

 Please run the Jupyter notebook: OrthogonalConvReviewed.ipynb